equk/equk-gatsby/content/pages/projects.md

     <p class="text-center"><span class="language-color js"></span> Javascript <span class="language-color py"></span> Python <span class="language-color php"></span> PHP <span class="language-color sh"></span> Bash <span class="language-color go"></span> Go <span class="language-color c"></span> C <span class="language-color ps"></span> Powershell</p>
   </div>
 </article>

+## Linux Wine Launcher

+Allows automated installation of windows applications or games on linux by setting up a custom wine prefix/env with required libraries & features.

+- [x] creates `WINEPREFIX` for each app
+- [x] downloads & installs libraries (eg: `vulkan`)
+- [x] per app configuration
+- [x] optional features: `vulkan`, FPS overlay, RAM usage, logging
+- [x] support for `WINEESYNC`
+- [x] pre-defined installer for specific apps/games

+Created as an alternative to GUI apps which have a lot of dependencies.<br/>
+There are some GUI tools which do the same but are dependant on gnome-desktop & do not work on tiling window managers like i3.

 ## Postfix Postscreen Whitelist